-For the numerous Americans who make financial resolutions at the start of the year only to give up on them come February, follow these tips to make your goals stick.
+If you're one of the numerous Americans who make financial resolutions at the start of the year only to give them up come February, follow these tips to make your goals stick.

 Understanding your values and attitudes about money will bring clarity to the decision-making process.
-It will help you identify your values and make resolutions based on those values.
+It will help you identify your values and make financial goals based on those values.

 Write Down Your Resolutions

-Clearly articulate why you think a resolution is a good idea, steps you can take to reach your goal, and what you hope to gain.
+Clearly articulate why you think a resolution is a good idea, steps you can take to reach your financial goal and what you hope to gain.
 Post your list somewhere you can see it each day.

 Share your resolutions with your family and friends.
 You will be more likely to keep them knowing you are accountable to someone.